 - No device compatibility needed.
 Any unlocked phone accepts a physical SIM, regardless of whether it supports eSIM or not.

 - Easy to share.
-You can pass the SIM to another member of the group if they need connectivity and don't have an eSIM-compatible device.
+You can pass the SIM to another member of your group if they need connectivity and don't have an eSIM-compatible device.

 Advantages of eSIM over local SIM

-The eSIM has matured a lot in recent years.
-If you travel with a modern smartphone — practically any iPhone since the XS or any flagship Android since 2021 — you already have eSIM available.
+The eSIM has matured significantly in recent years.
+If you travel with a modern smartphone—virtually any iPhone since the XS or any flagship Android since 2021—you already have eSIM available.
 And the advantages are substantial:

 - Zero queues upon arrival.
-You activate the eSIM before you take off, from home, on the sofa.
+You activate the eSIM before takeoff, from home, on the couch.
 When the plane lands and airplane mode is deactivated, you already have data.
-No searching for stores, no waiting, no negotiating with salespeople in another language.
+No searching for stores, no waiting, no negotiating with clerks in another language.

 - Keep your main number.
-Your physical SIM remains in the phone.
-You can receive calls and SMS on your usual number (for bank verifications, work contacts, family) while using data from the travel eSIM.
+Your physical SIM remains in your phone.
+You can receive calls and texts on your usual number (for bank verifications, work contacts, family) while using data from your travel eSIM.

 - Compatible with multiple profiles.
-On a multi-destination trip, you can have profiles for different countries activated or ready to activate.
-A Europe + Asia trip with a single management from the app.
+For a multi-destination trip, you can have profiles for different countries activated or ready to activate.
+A Europe + Asia trip managed with a single app.

 - You don't lose the physical SIM.
-Extracting the SIM, storing it in a safe place, not losing it, reinserting it upon return: all that friction disappears.
+Removing the SIM, storing it in a safe place, not losing it, reinserting it upon return: all that friction disappears.

 - More secure.
-Without a physical SIM, there is no risk of SIM swapping at the destination or having your card stolen along with your phone.
+Without a physical SIM, there's no risk of SIM swapping at your destination or of your card being stolen along with your phone.

 - Ideal for short stays.
-If you go for 3–4 days, the time you lose looking for and activating a local SIM can easily eat into the economic savings.
+If you're going for 3–4 days, the time you lose searching for and activating a local SIM can easily eat into your cost savings.

-If you want to delve deeper into how the technology works, we recommend our guide on what an eSIM is and how it works.
+If you want to delve deeper into how the technology works, we recommend our guide on what a virtual eSIM is and how it works.
+And if you have doubts about the activation process, the step-by-step is in how to install an eSIM: on most phones, it takes five minutes to scan a QR code from home; you don't even need to step into a store.

 Cost comparison by destination

-This table reflects approximate prices as of June 2026 for 7–10 day travel data plans with 5–15 GB:
+This table reflects approximate prices for June 2026 for 7–10 day travel data plans with 5–15 GB:

 | Destination | Local SIM (approx.) | eSIM (approx.) | Difference | Verdict |